ChaosData/libshambles/blog/introduction.md

-sort of global adversary [architecture](https://www.eff.org/files/2014/04/09/20140312-intercept-quantum_insert_diagrams.pdf) that probably isn't super conducive to the way libshambles works; and they don't appear to use it to go after anything but plaintext HTTP.
+sort of global adversary [architecture](https://www.eff.org/files/2014/04/09/20140312-intercept-quantum_insert_diagrams.pdf) that probably isn't super conducive to the way libshambles works; and they supposedly just use it to go after plaintext HTTP.

 However, libshambles does have its benefits.
 Unlike, QUANTUM INSERT, which is
 [trivially detectable](http://blog.fox-it.com/2015/04/20/deep-dive-into-quantum-insert/)
-due to the victim receing two different packets packets vying for the next spot in the stream, libshambles is theoretically *much* harder to detect.
+due to the victim receiving two different packets packets vying for the next spot in the stream, libshambles is theoretically *much* harder to detect.
 If you have an infrastructure where you can ensure that the hosts' packets always route through the libshambles interceptor host, you can generally ensure that